 As per the PMI, you need:

-- 4500 hours of PM experience if you have four years of degree course (bachelor’s degree or equivalent).
+- 4500 hours of PM experience if you have done a four years of degree course (bachelor’s degree or equivalent).

 - 7500 hours of PM experience if you have secondary degree (high school diploma or equivalent).

 PMI’s terminology can be quite confusing.
 Let’s understand its requirement in detail.

 A project is a temporary endeavor undertaken to create a unique product, service, or result.

 In order to meet the PMP requirement, you should have worked in one or more project(s).
 The type, nature and size of projects have no significance on your eligibility.
 They could be technology oriented or non-technical; or they could be big or small.
 They could be from any industry or business domain.

 The PMBOK Guide’s definition of project management is very broad and somewhat confusing.
 It does not serve our purpose.
 But PMI has created a list of various tasks that it construes as project management tasks.
 This list is available in PMP Exam Content Outline.

 The tasks are divided into 5 performance domains (Process Groups).
 You should go through this list to check if you have done some of these tasks while managing projects(s).
 You should have experience in all five process groups across all your project management experience.
 However, on a single project, you do not need to have experience in all five groups.

 It means that you should have performed the role of a project manager and managed a complete project or part of a project.
 Essentially, it means that you should have done some of the PM tasks that are listed in PMP Exam Content Outline.

 PMP Experience Requirement – Key Takeaways